-Kneecap's Móglaí Bap Opens Up About Mother's Suicide in New Song
+Kneecap Star Opens Up About Mother's Suicide in New Track

-Kneecap Star Shares Heartache of Mother's Suicide in New Track
+Kneecap Star Opens Up About Mother's Suicide in New Track

-Kneecap's Móglaí Bap, real name Naoise Ó Cairealláin, has shared a heartfelt statement about his late mother's death by suicide ahead of the band's new song.
-Set to be released tomorrow, the track titled 'Irish Goodbye' from the album 'Fenian' was written by Móglaí as his way to 'confront the reality' of his mother's death.
+Kneecap's Móglaí Bap, real name Naoise Ó Cairealláin, has shared a heartfelt statement about his mother's death by suicide ahead of the band's new song, 'Irish Goodbye', set for release tomorrow.
+The track, from their album 'Fenian', features Kae Tempest and was written by Móglaí as a way to 'confront the reality' of his mother's death in 2020.

-He revealed on Instagram that he never planned to write the song, which features Kae Tempest, but was inspired after seeing old video footage of his mum looking happy, years before her death in 2020.
-'The idea I had in my head with 'MAM' was, if I wrote it, she'd hear it, and maybe she'd feel her worth, because when you suffer from depression, you can't see your own value.
-At that time, we went for a walk and I told her I had written a song for her, but that it wasn't completely finished yet, so I'd wait until the next week to play it for her.
-But by then it was too late,' he said.
+In an Instagram post, Móglaí revealed he never planned to write the song but was inspired after seeing old video footage of his mother looking happy.
+'The idea I had in my head with 'MAM' was, if I wrote it, she'd hear it, and maybe she'd feel her worth, because when you suffer from depression, you can't see your own value,' he said.
+He added that he had written a song for her but waited to play it, and 'by then it was too late'.

 Wide Pickt banner — collaborative shopping lists app for Telegram, phone mockup with grocery list

-He added that since her death he found it 'hard to confront the reality of what has happened', battling with conflicting feelings of anger, shame and guilt as he navigated this 'specific kind of grief.'
-'You feel like you're carrying this weird other burden… It's a very hard conversation to have.
-Who the f**k wants to talk about it, really?
-Death is depressing enough.
-But we need to talk about it, because we have to alleviate that extra burden of shame and guilt on top of the burden of grief.
-You can't change what happened.
-You're not necessarily able to save people from themselves.'
+He admitted that since her death, he found it 'hard to confront the reality' and battled feelings of anger, shame, and guilt.
+'You feel like you're carrying this weird other burden… It's a very hard conversation to have,' he said, but stressed the need to talk about it to 'alleviate that extra burden of shame and guilt on top of the burden of grief'.

 Pickt after-article banner — collaborative shopping lists app with family illustration